5 Google Docs CV templates you can use for free

 Edit Basic CV Template in Your Google Drive

-This template opens in Google Docs as one page, but you can easily copy and paste the work experience section onto a second page to make your CV as long as it should be.
+This template opens in Google Docs as one page, but you can easily copy and paste the work experience section onto a second page to make your CV the right length.
 Also, if you want to remove any of the sections completely, just:

 - select it along with all the other sections in its column